 - Regularly check the condition of the valve.
 A poorly mounted valve can cause pressure loss.
 Additionally, the valve core often gets filled and clogged with the rest of sealant, making it hard to pump the tire.
 Therefore, clean it thoroughly or replace it.

-- Be sure to check the maximum allowable pressure on the tire and follow the manufacturer's recommendations.
-The pressure in tubeless tires is lower than that used in tires with an inner tube, in order to increase driving comfort and reduce rolling resistance.
+- Always check the maximum permissible pressure on the tire and adhere to the manufacturer's recommendations.
+The pressure in tubeless tires is lower than that used in tires with Tubes, which aims to increase riding comfort and reduce rolling resistance.

 Disadvantages of the tubeless system

-install tubeless tires can indeed be more complicated than installing traditional tires with tubes.
-It requires some skill and the use of specialized tools.
-A key component is often an air compressor, which is useful for quickly and evenly inflating a tubeless tire, allowing it to sit properly on the rim. - Higher costs
+The install of tubeless tires can indeed be more complicated than the installation of traditional tires with Tubes.
+It requires some practice and the use of specialized tools.
+A key element is often an air compressor, which is useful for quickly and evenly inflating a tubeless tire, allowing it to properly seat on the rim. - Higher costs

-Tubeless tires tend to be more expensive than standard tubeless solutions.
-In addition, they require special sealing fluid, tapes and valves, which generates additional operating costs. - Regular maintenance
+Tubeless tires are typically more expensive than standard solutions with Tubes.
+Additionally, they require the use of special sealant, tapes, and valves, which incurs additional operational costs. - Regular maintenance

-Checking the condition and replenishing the sealing fluid are key to the proper operation of the system.
-A certain amount of sealing fluid may leak out when a tire is punctured before it is effectively sealed.
-This process is natural and part of the operating mechanism of the tubeless system.
+Monitoring the condition and refilling the sealant are crucial for the system's proper functioning.
+A certain amount of sealant may leak when the tire is punctured, before it is effectively sealed.
+This process is natural and is part of the tubeless system's operating mechanism.

-In addition, sealant may partially evaporate over time or lose its sealing properties, resulting in the need for regular replenishment. - Difficulties in maintaining pressure
+Additionally, the sealant may partially evaporate over time or lose its sealing properties, necessitating regular replenishment. - Difficulties in maintaining pressure

-In the situation of more serious damage to a tubeless tire, such as a cut that sealant can't handle, repairs on the road can be more difficult and time-consuming than with a traditional tire with an inner tube.
-To deal with such emergencies, it's a good idea to carry special repair kits designed for tubeless tires, such as Maxalami or Stan's Dart, among others.
-These kits allow you to quickly fill a tire slit.
-Of course, it is still possible to put regular Tubes on a tubeless tire, which will allow you to finish the ride. - "Off-season" period
+In the event of more serious tubeless tire damage, such as a cut that the sealant cannot handle, on-trail repair can prove more difficult and time-consuming than with a traditional tire with a Tube.
+To cope with such emergency situations, it is advisable to carry special repair kits designed for tubeless tires, such as Maxalami or Stan's Dart.
+These kits allow for quick filling of the tire cut.
+Of course, it is still possible to install a regular Tube in a tubeless tire to finish the ride. - Off-season period

-When storing a bicycle with wheels equipped with a tubeless system for an extended period of time, for example, for several months, it is not recommended to leave the sealing fluid in the tires.
-Long periods of inactivity can lead to the fluid drying out, resulting in the formation of deposits and lumps inside the tire.
-These deposits can hinder the future use of the tire and affect its sealing properties.
-Therefore, before storing a bicycle for an extended period of time, it is recommended to remove the fluid from the tires, and before using the bicycle again, to thoroughly check the tires and pour in new sealing fluid.
+During extended storage of a bicycle with Wheels equipped with a tubeless system, for example, for several months, it is not recommended to leave sealant in the tires.
+A long period of inactivity can lead to the sealant drying out, resulting in the formation of deposits and clumps inside the tire.
+These deposits can hinder future tire use and affect its sealing properties.
+Therefore, before extended bike storage, it is recommended to remove the sealant from the tires, and before reusing the bike, thoroughly inspect the tires and add new sealant.

-The tubeless system offers several important advantages.
-Thanks to better puncture resistance and the ability to ride at lower pressures, gravel bike users can enjoy relatively high tire puncture resistance, greater riding comfort and better grip due to lower pressures.
+The tubeless system offers several significant advantages.
+Thanks to improved puncture resistance and the ability to ride at lower pressure, gravel bike users can experience relatively high tire puncture resistance, greater riding comfort, and enhanced grip due to the lower pressure.

-For highway driving, the improvement in ride comfort may not be as noticeable due to the need for higher pressures.
-The main benefit is the added protection of the tire thanks to the sealing fluid, which quickly fills the resulting puncture, allowing you to continue driving.
-In contrast, with a puncture of a regular Tubes , it is necessary to stop and replace it manually.
+For road riding, the improvement in riding comfort may not be as significantly noticeable due to the necessity of using higher pressure.
+The main benefit is additional tire protection provided by the sealant, which quickly fills punctures, allowing for continued riding.
+In contrast, with a puncture of a regular Tube, it is necessary to stop and manually replace it.

-However, keep in mind that this system requires regular maintenance, and can be more costly both in purchase and ongoing operation due to the need for special sealing fluid and other accessories.
-It is important to weigh the advantages and disadvantages in the context of your own needs and riding preferences, so that you can make an informed choice between the tubeless system and traditional tubes.
+However, it is important to remember that this system requires regular maintenance and can also be more costly, both in terms of initial purchase and ongoing operation, due to the need for special sealant and other accessories.
+It is important to consider the advantages and disadvantages in the context of your own riding needs and preferences to make an informed choice between the tubeless system and traditional Tubes.

 Original content.
 Copying and distributing the material is prohibited.